 Whistleblowers usually get their information from a work-related context in a legal way - these terms do not provide for any whistleblower's civil, disciplinary or criminal liability.
 Still, the whistleblower can obtain the information by breaking the law - such a case should be specified in the law and considered individually.
 If the whistleblower is unsure about his source's credibility, he is strongly advised to consult with a lawyer.

 By anonymity, we mean a hidden identity of the whistleblower which can't be disclosed to anyone (even the accused person).
 Also, if the information is insufficient to identify the whistleblower, he can still be considered anonymous.
-In rare cases, the whistleblower status is anonymous in general but confidential in essence - his identity is known for the lawyer who represents the whistleblower's interests.
+In rare cases, the whistleblower's status is anonymous in general but confidential in essence - his identity is known to the lawyer who represents the whistleblower's interests.

 The anonymity option is not common among the whistleblower protection laws since it complicates communication with whistleblowers - the downside of this is a lack of trust from whistleblowers, which would prefer to report anonymously.